whxwhx/whxwhx.github.io/_pages/teaching.md

 I enjoy teaching and inspiring others.

 I am the host of [Yao Class Seminars](http://group.iiis.tsinghua.edu.cn/~seminar/]) in Fall 2021.
-This is a series of seminars aiming at providing Yao Class undergraduates exposure to different research area.
+This is a series of seminars for introducing frontier of research to Yao Class undergraduates.

 I am a teaching assistant for [Algorithm Design](https://people.iiis.tsinghua.edu.cn/~jianli/courses/algo2021fall/course-algo2021.htm) course (Instructor: [Jian Li](https://people.iiis.tsinghua.edu.cn/~jianli/))  of Yao Class.
 Together with other TAs, we hold regular TA sessions for students in need, and special TA session for students interested in TCS research.